OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 Settings
 --------------------------------------------------------------------------------

-From this section, users can define multiple configuration options for themselves, that willl be saved inside the user template, such as:
+From this section, users can define multiple configuration options for themselves, that will be saved inside the user template, such as:

 - **Schema (default = System)**: change the FireEdge Sunstone Theme to dark, light or matching with the system.
 - **Language (default = English US)**: select the language that they want to use for the UI.